Search String

 Manic Miner 1983 ZX Spectrum

-Matthew Smith's Manic Miner of 1983 is not a flip-screen computer game because the next level or cavern is accessed via portal-exit rather than screen-edge exits.
+Matthew Smith's Manic Miner on the ZX Spectrum is not a flip-screen computer game because the next level or cavern is accessed via portal-exit rather than screen-edge exits.
 In Manic Miner a cavern is just a level, and passing through a portal simply switches to the next level.
+To be clear, this is not a criticism.
+Manic Miner was one of the most charming and fun-to-play computer games of the early 80s.

 Jet Set Willy 1984 ZX Spectrum

-On the other hand, Matthew Smith's Jet Set Willy of 1984 features contiguous horizontal and vertical edgescreen exploration.
+On the other hand, Matthew Smith's Jet Set Willy features contiguous horizontal and vertical edgescreen exploration of 60 separate screens.
 That is, one can take an exit to the north, south, east or west to explore the rooms of a mansion.
 In addition, rooms can be revisited.
 Thus Jet Set Willy is a flip-screen computer game because its exploration is contiguous, forming a map in the mind.

 Technically, Manic Miner portal-transitions and Jet Set Willy edgescreen transitions are akin: they are simply updating to another screen; there is no seamless transition, no screen-scrolling.
 Only the transition-triggers are different, but Jet Set Willy is 4-way environmentally contiguous.